-After conducting historical research, consultation and field survey, no cultural heritage resources were identified within the Study Area.
+After conducting historical research, consultation and field survey, no known or potential built heritage resources or cultural heritage landscapes were identified within the Study Area.
 To date, there are no concerns with respect to built heritage resources and cultural heritage landscapes related to the proposed Facility construction on the Knox Farm property.

-5.0 Phase 3: Alternative Design Concepts
+Phase 3: Alternative Design Concepts